phittipaldi/SolidSubdivision/content/code_style.md

 Define a code style convention.
 Specially if you work with a team.
 ==================================================================

+Be consistent with other people already working on your codebase.

 [Naming Conventions are awesome](http://en.wikipedia.org/wiki/Naming_convention_(programming\)).
 They establish order, improve readability, and help teams be more productive.

 Either if you decide to work alone or as a part of a team, adherence to code style conventions will make you a better programmer.